allenoooo/nvchad-custom/README.md

 * _lldb_ for arch (btw): `pacman -S lldb`
 ### Python development
 * No dependencies.
 All deps are managed by mason/lazy, so there's nothing for you to do.
+### ChatGPT.nvim
+We're using ChatGPT for code completion, analysis, explaining, and analysis/summarization.
+This requires an OpenAI API key.
+* `OPENAI_API_KEY` environment variable, with the plain text OpenAI key as the value

 ## Installation
 * Clone this repo to your *custom* NvChad directory: